 "It's Easy to Be Green"Country's Best Log Homes, March/April 2010

 The inherent sustainable nature of log homes is being taken to new heights with the creation of a log and timber hybrid residence in Oregon that plans to achieve the highest rating for environmentally sustainable construction.
-Meridian, Idaho-based M.T.N Architects and PrecisionCraft Log & Timber Homes helped design and manufacture the home of Mark and Crystal Ryan, now in the final stages of earning LEED Platinum certification.
+Meridian, Idaho-based M.T.N Design and PrecisionCraft Log & Timber Homes helped design and manufacture the home of Mark and Crystal Ryan, now in the final stages of earning LEED Platinum certification.
 LEED, the Leadership in Energy and Environmental Design green building rating system is a framework for an integrated design approach to high-performance building.
 Platinum is their highest award.

 Built by Gomes Construction, this 3,600-square-foot log and timber frame home comprises sustainable building techniques and energy-efficient products, creating a highly efficient, cost-saving custom home for the Ryan family.
 "This is truly exciting for the log and timber-home industry," says Jim Young, president of PrecisionCraft and president of the Log Homes Council for 2009.
 "This milled log and timber frame home will be the first of its kind to receive LEED Platinum certification."